Man Wei Chong: 2023

 In May, Man and Tee entered their first final of the year at home event 2023 Malaysia Masters, but lost out to Korea's Kang Min-hyuk and Seo Seung-jae.
 In June, they successfully defended their title at the 2023 Taipei Open after defeating home pair Lu Ching-yao and Yang Po-han.
 In August, the pair made their debut at the 2023 BWF World Championships but fell in the third round to Liang Weikeng and Wang Chang in three games.
 In October, they made it to the 2023 Arctic Open final and finished as runners-up to Denmark's Kim Astrup and Anders Skaarup Rasmussen.

 2024

 In June, contesting their first BWF World Tour Super 1000 final at the 2024 Indonesia Open, Man and Tee went down to Liang and Wang, finishing second.

 2025

 At the beginning of the new season in January, Man and Tee went to the semi-finals in their home ground Malaysia Open before they lost against Chen Boyang and Liu Yi in 3 sets.
 Their luck changes in the next two tournaments when they redeem their lost in Indonesia the previous year by winning Indonesia Masters against the home favourite, Fajar Alfian and Muhammad Rian Ardianto in straight sets.
 Man and Tee ended a 12 years droughts for home title in Malaysia Masters after prevailed in All-Malaysian finals against Aaron Chia and Soh Wooi Yik.
+In December, he competed in the SEA Games in Thailand.
+He won the silver medal in the team event, and a bronze in the men's doubles.

+2026

+Man and Tee did not started the year with good performance as they only managed to reach several quarter-finals berth including at the Malaysia Open, India Open and All England Open.
+In August, BAM shuffled up the existing pair to seek for the best pairings where in the Korea Masters, he would play alongside Soh Wooi Yik.
+This pairing gave a positive result when they managed to reach the final of that tournament, where they lost against another shuffle pair consisting of his old partner, Tee Kai Wun and Yap Roy King.